-Medicaid (Title XIX): In addition to the regular medical and Iowa Plan benefits, the Medicaid program funds several special programs for the MH/DS populations.
-These services include: 1) ICF/MR; 2) Home and Community Based Waiver, which allows the state to redirect Medicaid funding from institutional setting to support a flexible array of community services on behalf of persons who are elderly or disabled; 3) Enhanced Services; and 4) habilitation services for persons with chronic mental illness.
+Medicaid (Title XIX): In addition to the regular medical benefits, the Medicaid program funds several special programs for the MH/DS populations.
+These services include: 1) ICF/ID; 2) Home and Community Based Waiver, which allows the state to redirect Medicaid funding from institutional setting to support a flexible array of community services on behalf of persons who are elderly or disabled; 3) Enhanced Services; and 4) habilitation services for persons with chronic mental illness.

 Medicaid Enhanced Services: An enhanced service is used to identify three services that were added by DHS to the Medicaid Plan in 1988.
-These services require counties to pay 50% of the non-federal share when services are provided to persons with intellectual disability, a developmental disability or chronic mental illness.
-In addition to these services, the state requires counties to pay 100% of the non-federal share for ICF/MR services and the home and community-based waiver for persons who would otherwise be in an ICF/MR. The candidate services are:
+The state is required to pay for 100% of the non-federal share when services are provided under the medical assistance program to persons with intellectual disability, a developmental disability or chronic mental illness.
+The candidate services are: